Xiaomi’s Global Expansion Plan is Steered by Patents – A Patent Portfolio Analysis

 Licensing agreement with NTT Docomo for 5G Standard Essentials

 Recently in September Xiaomi entered into an agreement with Japanese Telecom giant NTT Docomo for a global license of their 5G standard-essential patents.
-This agreement will help Xiaomi in building 5G compatible device, which most of the market leaders like Samsung, Apple are already working on too.
+This agreement will help Xiaomi in building a 5G compatible device, which most of the market leaders like Samsung, Apple are already working on too.

 The Innovation Game